Daggering

 Daggering is a form of dance originating from Jamaica.
 The dance incorporates the male dancer ramming his crotch area into the female dancer's buttocks, and other forms of frantic movement.
 Daggering is not a traditional dance; it is of recent origin, associated with the 2006 wave of dancehall music.

 History

-The activity of "daggering" has been present in Jamaica's dancehalls for many years, but only recently has the term "daggering" been used as a description.
+The activity of "daggering" has been present in Jamaica's dancehalls for many years, but only since 2006 has the term "daggering" been used as a description.
 Some argue that it is roughly the equivalent of the Caribbean’s "cabin stabbing", another style of music and dance.
 Mojo magazine journalist and reggae historian David Katz attributes the recent popularity of daggering to a series of dancehall music videos and artists that promoted the style.
 YouTube videos of people performing daggering have spread the trend worldwide.

 Daggering music

 Daggering is performed with dancehall music, although some artists have specifically created "daggering" music: